bitRAKE/bitRAKE/README.md

 ### Good day, 👋
-my name is Rickey Bowers, but on the internet I primarily go by [bitRAKE][website] on the internet.
+my name is Rickey Bowers, but on the internet I primarily go by [bitRAKE][website].
 Typically, I am immersed in research and independent software development.

 ## I'm a student of the universe:
 - 🔭 I’m currently working on something cool 😉